-"The prospects for introduction of "green" innovative energy efficiency technologies in the electric power industry of Turkmenistan"

-SEIT building, 62 Bayram Khan st, Mary, 18 March 2024

-International practices in implementation of innovative energy efficiency technologies.
+Training workshop "Studying international practices in implementation of innovative energy efficiency technologies in the electric power industry.
+Methodology, goal and objectives of electricity and heat consumers energy survey" SEIT building, 62 Bayram Khan st, Mary, 13-18 March 2024 International practices in implementation of innovative energy efficiency technologies.
 Experience of the Republic of Latvia in implementation of energy efficiency technologies in public buildings